MPAS Student Handbook

 Aids

-• Any use of aids that have not been expressly permitted, including: calculators, notes, books, electronic recording devices, photocopied materials and files stored on a hard drive, as well as cell phones, the internet, other electronic devices, etc.
+Any use of aids that have not been expressly permitted, including but not limited to: calculators, notes, written sources, electronic audio, video or recording devices, photocopied materials and files stored on a hard drive, as well as cell phones, the internet, other electronic devices, remote access software, etc. This includes unauthorized collaboration or completion of assignments or assessments by an individual other than the student.

 Offering of Money or Other Incentives